If you’re trying to drain from your drain, but there’s no sign of it disappearing, it’s probably getting blocked.

 The P-trap is an elbow-shaped pipe beneath the sink.
 If it becomes blocked by grease and food particles.

-It is possible to take it off and clear the gunk that’s causing the obstruction.
+It is possible to remove it and clear the gunk causing the obstruction.

 How to Clean the P-Trap in the Kitchen Sink

-- Before starting, make sure there is a bucket beneath the P-trap in order to collect the water that has gotten backed into your sink.
+- Before starting, ensure a bucket beneath the P-trap to collect the water back into your sink.

 - It is then necessary to unscrew the connections between the wall and the pipe.